thetrueartist/proxyshell/README.md

 python proxyshell.py
 You will enter the proxyshell environment, where you can use the following commands after it automatically fetches and verifies proxies.

-Commands
+Commands:

 Proxy Management
 exit: Exit the proxy shell.
 status: Show the current proxy status.
 refresh: Refresh the proxy list by removing non-working proxies and adding new ones.

 Command Execution
 myip: Check the current public IP address. run <script_path>: Run a Python script using runpy.
 firefox: Launch Firefox with the current HTTPS proxy.
 firefox_close: Close all instances of Firefox.

 Web Scraping
-scrape <file_path>: Scrape URLs from a provided text file and store data in CSV format.
+Create a text file urls.txt with URLs to scrape, then run: scrape <file_path>: Scrape URLs from a provided text file and store data in CSV format:
-Example
+The scraped data will be saved to scraped_data.csv.

 Checking Public IP Address
-bash
-Copy code
 proxyshell> myip
-This command switches to a new proxy and displays your current public IP address.

 Running a Python Script
-bash
-Copy code
-proxyshell> run example_script.py
+proxyshell> run <python script path>
-Executes example_script.py with the current proxy settings.

-Scraping URLs
-Create a text file urls.txt with URLs to scrape, then run:

-bash
-Copy code
-proxyshell> scrape urls.txt
-The scraped data will be saved to scraped_data.csv.

 Dependencies

 requests
-BeautifulSoup4
+beautifulsoup4
 pandas
 tqdm
+colorama
 aiohttp
-asyncio
-colorama

 Ensure these libraries are installed before running ProxyShell:

-bash
-Copy code
-pip install requests beautifulsoup4 pandas tqdm aiohttp colorama Contributing
+pip install requests beautifulsoup4 pandas tqdm colorama aiohttp

+Contributing
 Feel free to open issues or submit pull requests.
 Contributions are welcome!

-License
-This project is licensed under the MIT License.

-vbnet
-Copy code

-**Note**: Modify the script path and URL file as per your requirements.
-Ensure you have the necessary permissions and access to the system where you plan to use ProxyShell.

-Enjoy using ProxyShell for your proxy management and web scraping tasks!
+Enjoy using ProxyShell for your proxy usage and web scraping tasks!